Our Roots

 Pamila truly believes in the power of these wellbeing tools to support overall balance and wellbeing and is passionate about empowering children, educators and parents to nurture healthy habits to bring calm moments into their own life and deepen a connection to nature from within.
 Pamila is a qualified teacher in Yoga, Yoga for Children, Mindfulness & Meditation, Yoga Nidra & Qigong.
 She also loves the art of shinrin-yoku (forest-bathing).

-We weave the practice of dana through our work; we share with a focus on community and an intention to positively impact children globally.
-When we generate income, a portion goes to projects benefiting our communities and the planet.
+We weave the practice of dana through our work; with a focus on community and an intention to positively impact children globally.
 Dana is the Sanskrit and Pali virtue of generosity, meaning to give with pure intention and transcends to qualities such as time, kindness or patience.

 Dana -Cultivating Generosity